Training information for aspiring and existing disability sector workers

 The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
 Through providing reasonable and necessary support to people with disability, the NDIS is expected to vastly increase the number of people receiving these services, as well as creating new jobs and opportunities for workers, service providers and the broader community.

 The NDIS is underpinned by specific values and principles that will revolutionise the way disability support services are offered — giving participants choice and control over what, how, when and where their support is provided.

-In Queensland, the scheme launched in North Queensland in July 2016 and will continue to roll out through to 2019.
-Once fully implemented, around 97,000 Queenslanders with disability are expected to be supported under the NDIS, with the state's workforce expanding significantly over the next four to five years.
+In Queensland, the scheme was rolled out from July 2016 to June 2019.
+Fully operational, around 97,000 Queenslanders with disability are expected to be supported under the NDIS, with the state's workforce expanding significantly over the next 4 to 5 years.

 Work in the disability sector